iiitbtheoryclub/iiitbtheoryclub.github.io/talks.md

 ---
 layout: talks
-title: Talks
+title: (T:)alks
 permalink: /talks/
 ---

 We will post the all talks (past and upcoming) with as much details as possible here.